bergdodson/PHSX815_Project4/README.md

 Then, `PHSX815_Proj4_read.py` will read Tcs from the txt file,  perform gaussian fit, calculate the p-value for the test and plot it.

 ## Requirements:
--numpy
+- numpy
--scipy
+- scipy
--matplotlib
+- matplotlib
--rich (pip install rich)
+- rich (pip install rich)
--numba
+- numba